Miller’s double-double leads No. 4 Alabama to SEC final - NewsBreak

 Alabama led 31-29 at halftime after Missouri finished the half on a 13-5 run.
 Hodge, a senior guard, capped the spurt with an amazing 3-pointer off a cross-court inbound pass from Sean East II, turning in mid-air and knocking down the shot over Clowney’s hand with 1.8 seconds left.

-Former Alabama player Darius Miles and another man were indicted earlier this week on capital murder charges for the January shooting death of 23-year-old Jamea Harris.
+Alabama continues to win and chase a top seeding in the NCAA Tournament despite a season that has been challenging.
+Former Tide player Darius Miles and another man were indicted earlier this week on capital murder charges for the January shooting death of 23-year-old Jamea Harris.

-Miller and Jaden Bradley have continued playing as Alabama chases a top seeding in the NCAA Tournament, despite an investigator’s testimony in February that Miles texted Miller to bring him his gun and police saying Bradley also was at the scene.
-Neither Miller nor Bradley have been charged.
+In February, an investigator testified that Miles texted Miller to bring him his gun.
+Police also said that Jaden Bradley also was at the scene.
+Neither Miller nor Bradley have been charged, and both have been playing — Miller, especially.

 BIG PICTURE